mswastik/fcst/docs/db_service.md

 ## Migration Guide

-### From Parquet to DuckDB
+### From Parquet to Databricks
-1. Run migration script: `python migrate_to_duckdb.py`
+1. Run migration script: `python migrate_to_databricks.py`
-2. Verify data integrity
+2. Verify data integrity in Databricks workspace
-3. Update application configuration
+3. Update application configuration with Databricks credentials
-4. Test all functionality
+4. Test all functionality with Databricks backend

 ### Schema Updates
 1. Create migration scripts for schema changes